Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

 MongoDB and Express server will occupy the ports **8080** and **27017**.
 Make sure nothing else is already running on these ports.

-We have created a Docker compose file (`docker-compose.yml`) to facilitate the configuration and necessary onboarding for running a MongoDB and a NodeJS Express server communicating instances in Docker containers.
+We have created a Docker compose file (`docker-compose.yml`) to facilitate the configuration and necessary onboarding for running a MongoDB and a NodeJS Express server, both communicating in separated Docker containers.

-Run to start the server:test
+Run to start the server:

 ```bash
 npm run docker:compose